Coal News We love to talk!

 However, gas production at some fields is projected to drop to 11.8 bcm in four years from the current 19.73 bcm.
 ONGC plans to invest around $11 billion to increase gas production by nearly 30% over the next three-four years.

-- BPCL to deploy speed boat for security of SPM terminal Read more
+- Petronet to raise R5,000 cr for LNG terminal Read more